Physicians in operating room

 CLINICAL SUMMARY: TKA Inpatient Status Denied Despite Being on CMS IPO List

-A 67-year-old patient’s total knee revision as a second stage surgery was denied as an inpatient stay.
+A 67-year-old patient’s total knee revision as a second-stage surgery was denied as an inpatient stay.
 The patient had a prior history of an infected total knee replacement with a spacer implant along with a standing medical history which included hypertension, emphysema, gastroesophageal reflux disease and depression.
 The patient was admitted as an inpatient for the removal of the implant and placement of a TKA.

 DENIED INPATIENT STAY